 Current status: work began in November 2019 and is due to finish in early 2021

-Works in Walebing have recommenced after being suspended over the winter months due to the unfavourable road construction conditions.
+Walebing Upgrades - The new road alignment through Walebing is now open to traffic.
 Speed restrictions and traffic management will remain in place until all remaining minor works are complete.
 Road users are urged to take extra care when travelling through the project site.

 Wubin Upgrades - Works in Wubin are complete and the new alignment is open to traffic.